trueos/pcbsd/src-qt5/docs/update.rst

 Software Management
 -------------------

-The "Home" tab, seen in :numref:`Figure %s: Running AppCafe® from a Desktop <remote1c>`, is used to browse for available PBIs.
+The "Home" tab, seen in :numref:`Figure %s: Running AppCafe® from a Desktop <remote1d>`, is used to browse for available software.
 Applications which are already installed and which are not required by other applications have a red "X".
 If you click a red "X", a pop-up message will ask if you would like to uninstall that application.
 Applications which are not installed have a grey download icon.
 Click the icon to install that application.
 Applications which are required by other applications will not display an icon.
 If you click on that application, a yellow
 "Required" triangle will be displayed and a "Related" tab will indicate the name of the application(s) which require it.